mxskylar/asl-n00b-notes/README.md

 # ASL N00b Notes
 Notes and [flashcards]()<!--TODO: Add link to shared Anki decks--> by an ASL n00b for ASL n00bs.
 I am a hearing ASL student who is creating notes and flashcards as I learn to sign.
 Take everything here with a grain of salt because I am **not** an ASL expert and I am **not** a native signer.

-If you are able to, I highly recommend taking ASL courses run by a Deaf or hard of hearing person at some point in your ASL learning journey.
+If you are able to, I highly recommend taking ASL courses taught by a Deaf or hard of hearing person at some point in your ASL learning journey.
 I personally recommend classes by [Queer ASL](https://www.queerasl.com/).

 My notes are written in markdown for [Obsidian](https://obsidian.md/) and shared via Git.
 You can download the notes if you have [Obsidian and Git installed](https://desktopofsamuel.com/how-to-sync-obsidian-vault-for-free-using-git).
 My flashcards are exported from this project to [Anki](https://apps.ankiweb.net/).